 How do you know if people are talking about your brand on social media?

 If they tagged your brand in their posts, you can simply check your notifications to see what they’re writing about you.

 As a small business owner, you probably don’t have time to run a daily search on every social network out there for mentions of your brand.
 It’s tedious and a waste of precious time.

 A better, faster, more effective way?
 Social media listening tools.

 With the right tools, you’ll immediately know when someone says something positive or negative about your brand, even if they don’t tag you or include your social media name.

 Ready to stop guessing and start listening?
-Here are six tools that can help you monitor your online reputation, irrespective of your niche.
+Here are seven tools that can help you monitor your online reputation, irrespective of your niche.